 In 1871, Thomas aged about 8 years old, is living with his parents John and Mary in Westminster in St Andrew’s Terrace.
 His father is a sign lease painter by trade.
 Siblings to Thomas are older brother John b.1860 and younger sisters, Charlotte b.1868 and Anna b.1870.

 Thomas marries young in 1882.
 His wife is Hannah Stedman Brooks, and they marry in the ecclesiastical parish of St George’s Hanover Square.
-Seemingly, the records suggest that there are no children born before 1888, when Edith is born; this is unusual and suggests that children may have been born and yet not thrived.
+Seemingly, the records suggest, there are no children born before 1888, when Edith is born; this is unusual and suggests that children may have been born and yet not thrived.

-In 1890 their daughter Rose Ethel is baptised at St Gabriel’s parish, Pimlico.
+In 1890 their daughter Rose Ethel is baptised at St Gabriel’s Parish, Pimlico.

-By 1891, Thomas is living in Upper Garden Street, Westminster with his wife Hannah and two of the children, Edith and Rose born in 1890.
+By 1891, Thomas is living in Upper Garden Street, Westminster with his wife Hannah and two of the children, Edith born 1888 and Rose born in 1890.
 He is a general labourer and is confirmed as being born in Pimlico.

 In 1901, Thomas is living with his wife Hannah and their children – Edith, Rose, Emily and now a son George – in Old Paradise Street, Lambeth.
 Thomas is working as a general labourer.
 The son George is interesting later in our story.

 On March 10th, 1899, George is baptised at St Stephen’s, Rochester Row.

 On 31st August 1909, Thomas is admitted to Fulham Road Workhouse.
 The record says that he was an alleged lunatic.
 He is Church of England and a labourer.
 He does not stay long.
 What happened between 1899 and his admittance to the workhouse is a mystery, as are so many of these stories.

 On September 9th, 1909, Thomas is admitted to Long Grove Hospital, Epsom.